Saving & Spending Home & Auto

 It's not uncommon for neighbors to leave toys, children's bikes, and sandboxes lying around in their driveway, the sidewalks, or possibly even on your property.
 This can also include adult toys, like boats, RVs, or broken-down cars.

-Check with your city regulations, which may have restrictions on large vehicles stored on the property or items that are left on public walkways.
+Check with your city regulations.
+They may restrict large vehicles stored on the property or items left on public walkways.

 Bottom line